TheGrayFrost/smartKT/PROJDESC.md

 3. run `python examine.py /path/to/runinfo.json` for the analysis (Requires PIN tool) (eg: `python examine.py testsuite/extern/runs_extern.json` or `python examine.py sample_runs.json`)
 This command
+- takes the testsuite executables with the inputs you want to examine
+- links up all the static source code and object code information from the files contained
-- runs the executables with given inputs and flags (runs it specified number of times)
+- runs the executables with given inputs and flags and trace the runtime
-- gets all dynamic information for all the runs in outputs/projectname/exe_exename/ for each executable
+- collects all dynamic information for all the runs in outputs/projectname/exe_exename/ for each executable
 - collects comment information in outputs/projectname/final_comments.xml
 ******************************************************************************************************************